AxiomOfChoices/Typst/Courses/Math 591 - Mathematical Logic/Course Notes.typ

 ]

 #remark[
   By Zorn's lemma every filter is contained in at least one ultrafilter.
-Since the collection of cofinite subsets is not an ultrafilter and is not contained in the principal filter this proves that there are non-principal ultrafilters (assuming ZFC).
+Since the collection of cofinite subsets is not contained in the principal filter this proves that every infinite set admits a non-principal ultrafilter (assuming ZFC).
 ]

 #proposition[
   Let $cal(U)$ be a filter.
 TFAE
   - $cal(U)$ is an ultrafilter
   - For any $A seq I$ we either have $A in cal(U)$ or $A in.not cal(U)$.
 ]<prop-ultrafilter>